If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 The mistake I made when climbing in the Creek for the first time was focusing on grades.
 When discussing a crack, one should merely use a grade as a barometer, understanding that it is hand and body size-dependent!
 Beginning at handcrack sizes (5.10), and becoming harder as we move to either end of the size spectrum from tips fingers to offwidth, it is easy to see the grade and make assumptions.
 However, with smaller hands, I find that the size of the gear is a better metric.
 I find a perfect Black Diamond #2 Camalot an ideal hand.
 I advise being open-minded and take the time to find the size that works for you and learn to speak in that language.

 There are even towers in the Creek!
 The North and South Sixshooters dominate the skyline when passing Scarface as you drive into the area.
 Lightning Bolt cracks on North Sixshooter and the South Face of South Sixshooter make great summit routes.
 The Bridger Jacks offers up some stellar tower link-ups along its jagged skyline.
 My favorite tower is Easter Island via the Thunderbolts route.

-The Mountain Guides, Moab are an incredible resource for the visiting climber looking to have a big experience, whether learning to crack climb or desiring an adventurous tower, deep in the desert.
+Moab rock guides are an incredible resource for the visiting climber looking to have a big experience, whether learning to crack climb or desiring an adventurous tower, deep in the desert.
 Want to have a full tower progression ending in the summit of a famous desert tower?
-Try their “Tower Pursuits” program.
-This two-day program offers you the chance to refine your skills on the first day, tailoring them to the tower you desire to summit on day two.
+Want to learn how to transition your skills from gym to crag?
+Maybe a customized day with a guide is more your speed.

 What is the best time of year to go to Moab?